 Follow these simple rules to maximise scented candle performance & burn time:

 Ensure that the liquid wax pool reaches all edges of the vessel to avoid tunnelling.
-Burn for 3-4 hours at a time to maintain an even wax pool and achieve optimal scent throw.
+Burn for a minimum of 3-4 hours at a time to maintain an even wax pool and achieve optimal scent throw.

 Centre the wick after each burn whilst the wax is still pliable.
 Always allow wax to cool and solidify completely before the next burn.
 Trim wicks to approximately 0.5 cm and remove foreign debris and wick trimmings before relighting.
 Once there's only 1cm of wax left in the vessel, it's time to blow out your candle for good.

 Have a burning candle question?
 Here's more info:

 The estimated burn for each candle is listed on the bottom of each product page.
 Our signature wax blend & carefully selected wicks offer a generous burn time, when the candles are used correctly.
 Trim & centre wicks, stick to burn time limits & keep out of draughts for best results.

 2. How strong is the scent in your candles?

 The short answer is: strong.
 The longer answer needs more explanation.

 1. We load our candles with maximum fine fragrance oil.
 Our proprietary wax blend & wick selection is also optimised for scent throw.

 2. The larger the candle, the stronger the scent throw.
 Larger candles will produce more heat & give off scent that fills a larger surrounding area.